solution25com/listrak-shopware-6-solution25/README.md

 ## FAQ
 - **Is a Listrak account required?**
    - Yes.
-You need an active Listrak account and a Data Integration for syncing data.
+You need an active Listrak account, a Data Integration and an Email Integration for syncing data.

 ## Wiki Documentation
 Read more about the plugin configuration on our [Wiki](https://github.com/solution25com/listrak-shopware-6-solution25/wiki).